 The Safe Routes To School (SRTS) program is eliminated as a stand-alone program, but SRTS projects are eligible for funding under the TAP.
 As such, SRTS projects are now subject to all TAP requirements, including the same match requirements – 80 percent federal funding, with a 20 percent local match.
 SRTS coordinators are not required under MAP-21, but are eligible for funding under TAP.
 Thus, states may decide to retain their SRTS coordinators and use TAP funds to pay for them.

 National Scenic Byways Program:

-The National Scenic Byways program is completely eliminated under MAP-21.
+The National Scenic Byways program was not reauthorized under MAP-21.
 However, some scenic byway type projects, like turnouts, overlooks, and viewing areas will be eligible under category 4 of TAP.

 The language that would have established a national Complete Streets policy was NOT included in the final MAP-21 law.
 The language was originally incorporated in the Safety for Motorized and Non-Motorized Users provisions of the Senate Commerce Committee’s freight title of the Senate-passed transportation bill.
 During the conference negotiations the entire freight title came under fire and was removed from the final bill.
 However, the Highway Safety Improvement Program language in the report includes a new, more comprehensive definition of street users that is based on Complete Streets language.

 TAP will receive about $780 million to carry out all projects, including SRTS and RTP projects across the country, which represents about a 35 percent reduction from the current $1.2 billion spent on these programs.
 States will sub-allocate 50 percent of their TA funds to Metropolitan Planning Organizations and local communities to run a grant program to distribute funds for projects.
 States could use the remaining half for TA projects or could spend these dollars on other transportation priorities.

 Template letters to state governors/DOTs supporting Transportation Alternatives Program